BigPeet/coding_challenges/advent_of_code/2019/23/notes.md

 The naive solution worked fine for the first part.
 I implemented a simple queue, setup the communication controller and it worked fine.

 The first solution was 17740.

+Adding the NAT logic for part two was relatively easy as well.

+The second solution was 12567.